LeoBertini/LeoBertini/README.md

 - I'm an Oceanographer and proud computer geek.
 - I'm interested in combining concepts across disciplines and technologies to aid in our understanding of the natural world.
-- I'm currently a PhD student at the University of Bristol, where I am developing advanced image processing pipelines to process 3D X-ray µCT data and coupled with machine learning and remote sensing data to investigate changes in coral growth in understudied regions of SE Asia.
+- I'm currently a PhD student at the University of Bristol developing advanced image processing pipelines to process 3D X-ray µCT data of coral skeletons, coupling these to machine learning and remote sensing data to investigate changes in coral growth in understudied regions of SE Asia.
 - I also have a BSc in Oceanography from the University of Sao Paulo (Brazil), a joint MSc in Marine Biological Resources by the University of Bergen (Norway) and the University of Ghent (Belgium).

 ### Languages